Skip to content

 In line with the previous section, you should have found a new equilibrium point where the derivatives equal 0.

-• What is the model behavior that gives rise to these different equilibriums?
+• What is the model behaviour that gives rise to these different equilibriums?

 • What is the interpretation of these equilibrium points on the population?